sushantlp/node/tests/stress/README.md

 The stress tests are written with [K6](https://k6.io/)

 ## Running Local K6:

 ```bash
 docker-compose up
 ```

-If you test the endpoint create work, you requires run this line
+If your test is the endpoint `create work`, you need to run this line

 ```bash
 docker-compose exec k6 npm run create-claim-api